Reviews You Can Rely On

 Our Verdict

-The POC Ventral Air MIPS lands on the awards podium with a Top Pick Award, earning very high marks in every category.
-This prize contender should be highly considered by any rider looking to cool their head on a hot day and those tired of neck strain from lowering performing competitors.
-Our testers were wowed by its unique design but it may not be the style for everyone.
+The POC Ventral Air Mips pulls strong in every category.
+This contender should be highly considered by any rider looking to cool their head on a hot day and those tired of neck strain from lowering performing competitors.
+Our testers were wowed by its unique design, but it may not be the style for everyone.
 The big recessed air channels reduce noise and move air efficiently keeping our heads dry even during record heat in the summer sun.

 REASONS TO BUY